pateketrueke/yrv/README.md

 Using the `fallback` attribute on any given route to mount only if no other route matches or when an **Error** is thrown during the router's lifecycle.

-> Only a fallback-route is allowed per Router instance, also they'll be tried last.
+> Only a fallback-route is allowed per Router instance, ensure you've declared it at the end.

 ## Public API